 Global Reporting Initiative (GRI) Standards

 Our reporting practices follow the current Global Reporting Initiative (GRI) Standards as a reference and reflect the most current data and information we have about our business.
-We are reporting in accordance with the Core option of the GRI Standards and have chosen not to externally assure any of our standard disclosure items at this time.
+We are reporting in accordance with the Core option of the GRI Standards.

-To learn more about our GRI performance, please refer to our GRI Index.
+To learn more about our GRI performance, please refer to our ESG Index.